Mitilda and Gabriel made it over the wall of another city, still undetected.

 "That also clues the king in.
 If his entire family disappears from the city right when he gets caught then the king will know he telepathically contacted them, and there's no way he could have just figured out how to use telepathy on his own."

+I move to my next backup person immediately.
 "Then send Alistair.
 I'm sure he's brave enough.
 And I'll promise to go inform his loved ones in return."

 "Your king thought Alistair couldn't have survived out there in the ocean alone."